rayrwang/kine/README.md

 - Fix:
 	- Elytra durability protection should be cumulative, not single
 	- ETA estimate isn't resetting on landing when above anchor
-	- Autopilot movement should stop when paused singleplayer
+	- Autopilot movement should stop when paused singleplayer, and should work when window unfocused (both currently opposite)
 	- Damage auto kick not working when window unfocused
 	- Low altitude warning should count as autopilot disconnect
+	- Flight director turn even in manual flight?
 - Update pictures, add logo
 - Heading indicator
 - Vertical speed indicator?
 Move speed to left?